A home purchase is a team effort.

 Contractors and Handymen

 We are often asked for references to individuals and firms who are qualified and well-suited for a variety of projects.
 These can range from something as simple as replacing a non-code electrical outlet identified by a home inspector, to the design and construction of an entire addition.
-As with mortgage companies, Coldwell Banker Best Properties, and Bethany and Niel, have no conflicts of interest in such relationships: our recommendations are only based on historic arms-length dealings with firms our clients have found competent and reputable.
+As with mortgage companies, Coldwell Banker Endeavor Realty, and Bethany and Niel, have no conflicts of interest in such relationships: our recommendations are only based on historic arms-length dealings with firms our clients have found competent and reputable.